chapel-lang/chapel/doc/release/README.executing.rst

 For certain tasking layers, Chapel supports a few experimental capabilities for tracking the status of tasks, primarily designed for use in a single-locale execution.
-To enable this capability, your program must be compiled with the --task-tracking flag.
+To enable this capability, your program must be compiled with the ``--task-tracking`` flag.
 These flags add a fair amount of runtime overhead to task-parallel programs.
 The flags are as follows:

-  -b, --blockreport : when Ctrl-C is entered during a program
+  -b, --blockreport  When ``<CTRL-C>`` is entered during a program
                      executing under this flag, it will display a list of where tasks are blocked on a synchronization variable.
-Running with this
-                      flag will also cause the executable to attempt to automatically detect deadlock for
+Running with this flag will also cause the executable to attempt to automatically detect deadlock for single-locale executions.
+This is
-                      single-locale executions.
-Both 'qthreads' and
-                      'fifo' tasking support this.
+                     only supported with ``CHPL_TASKS=qthreads`` or
+                     ``CHPL_TASKS=fifo``.

-  -t, --taskreport : When Ctrl-C is entered during a program executing
+  -t, --taskreport   When ``<CTRL-C>`` is entered during a program
-                     under this flag, a list of pending and executing tasks will be printed to the console, giving an indication of which tasks are at which source locations.
-Only 'fifo' tasking supports this.
+                     executing under this flag, a list of pending and executing tasks will be printed to the console, giving an indication of which tasks are at which source locations.
+This is only supported with ``CHPL_TASKS=fifo``.

 -------------------------------------------